 A well designed, optimized, easy customer journey will mostly result in more bookings and purchases.

-Awareness and consideration do not always lead to a booking directly, which is why you will need to work on engagement throughout the whole journey.
-Understanding where your customers need more support or information will help generate engagement, but also, will make it easier for you to know how to guide users towards the final step of the pre-travel journey.
+Still, you should be aware that awareness and consideration alone do not always lead directly to a booking, which is why engagement is necessary throughout the whole journey.
+Understanding where your customers need more support or information will not only help generate engagement, but also make it easier for you to know how to guide users toward the final step of the pre-travel journey.

 - Understand critical touchpoints